ltelab/disdrodb/CONTRIBUTING.rst

 Code review checklist
 ---------------------

--  Ask to people to review your code:
+-  Ask two people to review your code:

    -  a person who knows the domain well and can spot bugs in the business logic;
    -  an expert in the technologies you are using who can help you improve the code quality.

 -  When you are done with the changes after a code review, do another  self review of the code and write a comment to notify the reviewer, that the Pull Request is ready for another iteration.